hec-lopz/portfolio/content/about-me.md

 ---
 created_on: 2023-05-13T05:20:37.212Z
-modified_on: 2023-05-13T05:20:37.212Z
+modified_on: 2023-06-01T20:42:41.299Z
-description: |
-  I'm a self-taught programmer who is passionate about technology.
-I'm eager to learn something new every day.
-My curiosity for understanding how things work grew my interest in crafting software.

-  I am a very friendly person and I really enjoy teamwork, sharing my knowledge and learning from my co-workers is my best attribute.
-I'm driven by integrity and empathy.

-  I'm proficient in frontend development using vanilla Javascript, but I enjoy using React as well.
+description: I'm a React Developer with 3y of experience building web and mobile frontends.
+I've worked with agile teams to deliver high-impact products.
+I'm currently seeking a new opportunity to work with a team where my proposals are heard, and I'm challenged to grow my technical abilities.
 tech_skills:
   - ReactJS
+  - React Native
+  - JavaScript
-  - Javascript
+  - TypeScript
-  - Webpack
+  - Tailwind CSS
-  - Stylus
+  - MERN Stack
   - Sass
-  - BEM
-  - HTML
+  - Semantic HTML
   - CSS
 soft_skills:
+  - English - Conversational (B2)
   - Assertive Communication
   - Problem-solving
+  - Team-player
   - Adaptability
-  - English - B2
   - Spanish - Native
 ---